pglejzer/timepicker-ui/README.md

 ### Methods

-Methods are custom function what can be used to manually change behaviour of timepicker.
+Methods are custom function what can be used to manually change the behavior of timepicker.

 #### HTML